 “I believe that making sweeping determinations to block records from patients suffering from behavioral health conditions amounts to treating them like second-class citizens.”

-Clinicians often worry that sharing note will add to workload and time pressures.
-But that’s not what the evolving literature shows.
-In one study, fewer than 5 percent of doctors reported spending more time addressing patient’s questions outside of visits, and most reported not changing the way they wrote notes.
-Indeed, most of those who did adjust their writing felt it made them better.
+You may well worry that sharing notes will add to your workload and time pressures.
+The evolving literature and experience says otherwise.
+In one study, fewer than 5% of doctors reported spending more time addressing patient’s questions outside of visits, and most reported not changing the way they wrote notes.
+Indeed, most of those who adjusted their writing felt they improved their notes.
 We have not received complaints of having to “dumb down” notes, thereby impairing communication with colleagues.
-In addition, patients who read their notes are more likely to be engaged between visits and may arrive at their next visit better prepared.
-In the future, allowing patients to contribute to the record, including updating the family and social history, writing a concise, structured interval history, and proposing a visit agenda, could off-load work from the clinician and free up time for mutual benefit.
+What’s more, patients who read their notes are more likely to be engaged between visits, and may arrive at their next visit better prepared.
+In the future, allowing patients to contribute to the record, including updating the family and social history, writing a concise, structured interval history, and proposing a visit agenda, could off-load work during a visit and free up time, which could prove mutually beneficial.

 “OpenNotes and sharing the notes made me do a better job and made me more efficient.
 I went home at the end of every day finished with all my notes.”